KarinaTelles/listaDeExercicios/README.md

 ### 2

-Do a program to create a main menu.
-This main menu should have this three options:
+Do a program to create a this menus:

 (MAIN MENU)